harutandreasyan/HIRED-job-portal/README.md

 ### Description
 ```
-A full-stack job board platform that allows users to browse, save,<br>
+A full-stack job board platform that allows users to browse, save,
 and apply for jobs, while enabling recruiters to post and manage job listings.​
 ```
 ### Features